 (2) Performance criteria.
 The owner or operator must design the monitoring to meet the following performance criteria:

-(a) Specifications that provide for obtaining data that are representative of the emissions or parameters being monitored (such as detector location and installation specifications, if applicable);
+(a) Specifications that provide for obtaining data that are representative of the emissions or parameters being monitored, such as detector location and installation specifications, if applicable;

 (b) For new or modified monitoring equipment, verification procedures to confirm the operational status of the monitoring prior to the date by which the owner or operator must conduct monitoring under OAR 340-212-0200 through 340-212-0280 as specified in OAR 340-212-0250(1).
 The owner or operator must consider the monitoring equipment manufacturer's requirements or recommendations for installation, calibration, and start-up operation;